Skip to Main Content

 Trinity College strives to enable all students to reach their full potential and offer a variety of extra support programs.
 One of these is the Literacy Program.
 It will assist Year 8 students in improving their writing and reading skills (to support cross-curricular writing tasks and to prepare for NAPLAN).
 The Literacy program targets writing skills, in particular, paragraph writing, Persuasive and Narrative essay writing, comprehension, and decoding skills.
 The program varies on the needs of the students enrolled.

-The program will take the place of an elective class and will occur twice a week.
+The program will take the place of another class and will occur once a week.
+Students will be identified by the College to undertake this subject, and parents will be contacted in Term 4 with further details.
 We are confident that the successful participation in this program by your son will improve his literacy level appreciably.

 Mathematics